coiled/benchmarks/README.md

 The `coiled benchmarks` test suite can be run locally with the following steps:

-1. Ensure your local machine is authenticated to use the `dask-engineering` Coiled account and the Coiled Dask Engineering AWS S3 account.
+1. Ensure your local machine is authenticated to use the `dask-benchmarks` Coiled account and the Coiled Dask Engineering AWS S3 account.
 2. Create a new Python environment with
    `mamba env create -n test-env -f ci/environment.yml`.
 You could alternatively use